mahersalman/my-wallet/README.md

 	    - Encrypted Mnemonic: The output of AES-GCM encryption.

         This data is typically stored in localStorage, IndexedDB, or a secure storage mechanism provided by the browser.

+    Decryption Process
+        1. When the user logs in:
+            * Their password is used with the stored salt to regenerate the encryption key (via PBKDF2).
+        2. The derived key is used to decrypt the mnemonic with AES-GCM.
+        3. The decrypted mnemonic is returned for use in wallet operations.